soichih/gocdb2sls/README.md

 meshconfig.. for each record type, I will need to implement getKey() function. if gocdb-key is present, it uses it.
 If uuid is present, it uses it.. if that's not present, then maybe use composite of certain fields?
 During the query phase, however, I need to know which method was used, so key value needs to be prefixed by "gocdb:" or "uuid:" or "comp:".. and do lookup on appropriate fields

+Right now, endpoint removed in GOCDB will take up to 24 hours (based on cron) to be removed from the sLS - we should update cache.js to automatically remove any endpoint that no longer is registered immediately.